springload/awesome-wagtail/.github/CONTRIBUTING.md

 Thank you for your suggestions!

-Once you submit the pull request, the links will be checked by [awesome_bot](https://github.com/dkhamsing/awesome_bot) via [our Travis build](https://travis-ci.org/springload/awesome-wagtail).
+Once you submit the pull request, the links will be checked by [awesome_bot](https://github.com/dkhamsing/awesome_bot) via [our CI build](https://github.com/wagtail/awesome-wagtail/actions).

 ### Spreading the word

-If you want to help spread the word about this list, consider adding a mention of it in your project's README: `*Check out [Awesome Wagtail](https://github.com/springload/awesome-wagtail) for more awesome packages and resources from the Wagtail community.*`
+If you want to help spread the word about this list, consider adding a mention of it in your project's README: `*Check out [Awesome Wagtail](https://github.com/wagtail/awesome-wagtail) for more awesome packages and resources from the Wagtail community.*`

 ### Updating your PR